vhaghani26/python_focus_group/Session_10/session10.md

 Make another script called `while_loops.py`.

 While-loops are similar to for-loops, but instead of executing a statement a set number of times, a while loop will only run if a condition is met.
+This is especially helpful if you want to iterate a certain number of times.

 ```
 #!/usr/bin/env python3

-# Basic while-loop
+# Basic while-loop with 10 iterations
 i = 0
 while i < 10:
 	print(i)
 	i += 1

-# Another while-loop
+# A while-loop with two variables
 x = 11
 y = 1
 while y < x: